dtoczala/IBM_Cloud_Admin/README.md

 # IBM_Cloud_Admin
-A simple Python script to do some basic IBM Cloud administrative tasks
+A simple Python script to do some basic IBM Cloud administrative tasks.

+This current script supports version 0.6.5. of the IBM Cloud CLI tool.

 ## How to Use the Script